gdraheim/docker-systemctl-replacement/README.md

     [frontend]
     my_frontend_1 ansible_connection=docker

-Based on that "ansible_connection" one can enable the systemctl-replacement to intercept subsequent calls to "service:" steps.
+Based on that `ansible_connection` one can enable the systemctl-replacement to intercept subsequent calls to `"service:"` steps.
 Effectivly Ansible scripts that shall be run on real virtual machines can be tested with docker containers.

-See also [SERVICE-MANAGER.md] for the details.
+See [SERVICE-MANAGER](SERVICE-MANAGER.md) for more details.

 ---